Great-Movies-TT/front-end-great-movies/README.md

 * redux-toolkit/redux-saga;
 * react-router-dom;

-I use `Render` resource to deploy front-end and back-end;
+I used `Render` resource to deploy front-end and back-end;

 # How to run this project